paring-chan/CustomClientBlocker/README.md

 # CustomClientBlocker

-A plugin that blocks connecting a set of specified clients
+A plugin that blocks connecting a set of specified client brands

 ## Installation